scilus/nf-scil/docs/SUBWORKFLOWS.md

 ```

 > [!NOTE]
-> As with `main`, we can create outputs containing several files using operators.
+> As with `main`, you can create outputs containing several files using operators.

 Don't forget to also define the output for the version file :